 Although there are many reasons for which someone may become paralysed, the largest cause of stroke according to statistics is from having a stroke.
 Research shows that worldwide, at least one in 50 people will suffer with some form of paralysis.

-If you have been involved in an accident or incident that wasn’t your fault and been left paralysed, you may be able to make a paralysis injury claim.
+If you have been involved in an accident or incident that wasn’t your fault and been left paralysed, you may be able to make paralysis injury claims.

 Paralysis can be either localised where a specific body part or area is affected such as the face or a foot for example.
 Or, paralysis may be generalised where larger areas of the body are affected.